AlbertoForesti/distribution-generator/README.md

-# Small package to generate discrete data distributions with a target mutual information value
+# Smol package to generate discrete data distributions with a target mutual information value